 This railway is still open.
-It is served by passenger trains from Ayr to Girvan and other services from Glasgow to Stranraer and Newcastle to Stranraer operated by ScotRail.
+It is served by passenger trains between Ayr to Girvan and other services from Glasgow to Stranraer and (formerly) Newcastle to Stranraer operated by ScotRail.
 At the time of writing (2002) there are no regular freight services.

 Act receives Royal assent.